Visiting Salobreña Spain on the Costa Tropical

 Accommodation in Salobreña

 If you would like to stay in a boutique hotel then you want to stay at the Hotel Miba.

 Hotel Avenida Tropical.
 Is within a short walk of the tourist office and the market and also very handy to the bus stop to get the bus to the old town.

 Best Western Hotel Salobreña, for those that prefer something more conservative, is further from the city centre but it does have a shuttle service to visit Old Town and a nice walk to the beach.

-Salobreña also has a good range of budget accommodation and the Hostal Jayma, Hostal Palomares, Hostal Mary Tere, Hostal San Juan and the Pension Mari Carmen come highly recommended.
+Salobreña also has a good range of budget accommodations and the Hostal Jayma, Hostal Palomares, Hostal Mary Tere, Hostal San Juan, and the Pension Mari Carmen come highly recommended.